-An over-under shotgun is one of those pieces that’s a timeless classic.
+An over-under shotguns is one of those pieces that’s a timeless classic.
 More than that, it fulfills a specific purpose in the firearm world.
 Bird hunters, sporting clays shooters, and clay pigeon shooters show a preference for an over-under, and a popular example is the Browning variant.

 What Is an Over-Under Shotgun?